-If you want a credit card with a good APR, look for cards that offer interest rates at or below the average credit card APR—which is currently around 16 percent.
+If you want a credit card with a good purchase APR, look for cards that offer interest rates at or below the average credit card APR—which is currently around 16 percent.

 That said, keep in mind that a good APR for a credit card can differ from person to person.
 If you have below-average credit, for example, credit card issuers will probably offer you interest rates that are a few percentage points higher than the APR a person with good or excellent credit might receive.

 This is why you should look at a credit card’s APR range before deciding whether to apply for a new card.
-The Citi® Diamond Preferred® Card, for example, is designed for people with excellent credit and offers a regular purchase APR of 14.74 percent to 24.74 percent.
-The Chase Sapphire Preferred® Card, on the other hand, is designed for people with good or excellent credit—and its regular purchase APR ranges from 15.99 percent to 22.99 percent.
+The Citi® Diamond Preferred® Card, for example, is designed for people with good to excellent credit and offers a regular purchase variable APR of 14.74 percent to 24.74 percent.
+The Chase Sapphire Preferred® Card, on the other hand, is designed for people with good or excellent credit—and its regular purchase variable APR ranges from 15.99 percent to 22.99 percent.

 Which card offers the best APR: the Citi Diamond Preferred or the Chase Sapphire Preferred?
-It may depend on your credit score, and whether you’re likely to fall on the low or the high end of the interest rate range.
+It may depend on your credit score and whether you’re likely to fall on the low or the high end of the interest rate range.

 How do introductory APRs work?

 Some credit cards offer introductory APRs that are lower than the regular purchase APR.
-In most cases, these credit cards will offer 0 percent interest for a specific period of time—often six, 12 or 18 months.
+In most cases, these credit cards will offer 0 percent interest for a specific period of time—often for 12 or 18 months.

-These zero interest credit cards are good for people who want to fund a large purchase (such as a vacation) without accruing interest on their purchase—at least until the introductory APR period ends.
+These zero-interest credit cards are good for people who want to fund a large purchase (such as a vacation) without accruing interest on their purchase—at least until the introductory APR period ends.
 People also use balance transfer credit cards with 0 percent intro APR periods to pay off old credit card balances without paying interest.

 Introductory APR credit cards are great for people who can pay down any balances they charge (or transfer) to the credit card before its 0 percent introductory rate expires.
 What happens when your 0 percent intro APR period ends?
 The credit card issuer will begin applying the regular purchase APR to any balance remaining on the card, as well as any new purchases you charge.